 Dips are a favorite part of game day for me.
 The more cheese the better!
 This creamy Chorizo Cheese Dip with spinach definitely fits the bill.
 Softened cream cheese is blended together with sharp cheddar cheese, mozzarella, mayonnaise, and a mixture of spicy chorizo and fresh spinach.
 It is topped with an extra layer of shredded cheese and baked until golden and bubbly.
-I particular love pairing the dip with lightly toasted bread (garlic bread would be incredible) or crackers, but tortilla chips (corn-based) would also work well for a gluten-free option.
+I particular love pairing the dip with lightly toasted bread (garlic bread would be incredible, so would Soft Pretzels) or crackers, but tortilla chips (corn-based) would also work well for a gluten-free option.

 Fresh chorizo is becoming more and more available in the average supermarket.
 My local grocery store even offers options with Mexican, Salvadoran, and Argentine varieties.
 If you can’t find it locally, it is also easy to prepare at home.
 Season 1/4 pound of ground pork with 1/4 teaspoon cayenne pepper (ground ancho chile if available), 1 teaspoon dried oregano, 1 teaspoon toasted and ground cumin, 1 teaspoon paprika (sweet or hot), 1 teaspoon apple cider vinegar, 1 teaspoon lard, 1 minced garlic clove, and a dash of salt before adding to the pan with the onions.
 Making your own also comes with the benefit of being able to adjust the amount of spices and level of heat.
 I think this Chorizo Cheese Dip with spinach would also be delicious with diced Spanish chorizo, a smoked or cured sausage seasoned with paprika.

 - Not a fan of mayonnaise or want something slightly lighter?
 The mayonnaise can easily be substituted in equal parts for sour cream.